donwatkins/PyStudents4Good/Lesson3.md

     t.circle(x)
     t.left(91)
   ```
-### We have been using variables to change the color, size, and turning
-### angle of our shapes.
+### We have been using variables to change the color, size, and turning angle of our shapes.
 Now let's change the number of sides in those shapes.
+Note that we have added a couple of colors to this latest change.
+Remember to add a comment at the top of your code.
 ```python
 import turtle as t
 t.bgcolor("black")